yaasir007/Parkium/README.md

 <h1 align="center">Parkium</h1>

 <p align="center">
-For:  Vehicle Owners/drivers
+For:  Vehicle Owners/drivers <br>
-Who need to: find a spot to park their vehicle legally And want to: book a hassle-free parking space
+Who need to: find a spot to park their vehicle legally <br>
+And want to: book a hassle-free parking space  <br>
-They choose: Parkium
+They choose: Parkium <br>
 Because it enables them to: peacefully secure a parking beforehands
 </p>

 ## Links